The papers should be the results of original research, theoretical and empirical approach under the form of: research articles, case studies, essays.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 The Annals of Spiru Haret University.
 Economic Series allow the author(s) to hold the copyright without restrictions.

-All the papers are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License
+All the papers are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Each paper has a unique Digital Object Identifier.
 DOI prefix: 10.26458

-The journal Annals of Spiru Haret University.
-Economic Series was founded in 2000 at the initiative of two professors from Spiru Haret University: professor Ph.
-D. Gheorghe Zaman - also corresponding member of the Romanian Academy and professor Ph.
-D. Constantin Mecu.
+The Annals of Spiru Haret University.
+Economic Series was established in the year 2000 through the initiative of two distinguished professors from Spiru Haret University: Professor Ph.D.
+Gheorghe Zaman, a corresponding member of the Romanian Academy, and Professor Ph.D.
+Constantin Mecu, one of the university’s founders and a vice-rector.

 Editor in Chief: BONDREA A. Aurelian, Associate Professor Ph.D., Rector at Spiru Haret University, Bucharest, Romania